odisfm/zcx-core/docs/content/tutorials/getting-started/installation.md

 For our purposes, zcx functions like any other control surface script, so you should [follow the Live manual's instructions](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts) for that.

+!!! note

+    ClyphX Pro should always be in a higher slot than all zcx scripts.
+I reccomend installing it in slot 1.
+It's ok if XT scripts (ClyphX Pro XTA-E) are below zcx scripts.

 ## load the script

 When you assign the script to a slot in Live's preferences, the script automatically loads.